Fly Fishing Ohio Steelhead: Advice And Tips From Guides

 Using this method for steelhead requires some minor adjustments to the traditional nymphing in order to compensate for the larger steelhead size and the larger tributary size.

 Euro Nymphing excels in pocket water and shallower water under 5 feet deep.
-In place of an indicator, strike detection is via a “sighter”, which is a colored piece of line 3 to 6 feet up the leader.
+In place of an indicator, strike detection is via a “sighter,” which is a colored piece of line 3 to 6 feet up the leader.

-Euro nymphing also allows for a better strike detection, thanks to having a tight line through the entire drift.
+Euro nymphing also allows for better strike detection, thanks to having a tight line through the entire drift.

 Again, flies are weighted according to the water conditions.
 Get more information on my page on Euro Nymphing For Steelhead: Methods And Tips Of The Guides.